craftedmedia/XperienceCommunity.FusionCache/README.md

 ### Extending cache invalidation for custom object types

-Cache invalidation of standard Kentico objects (pages, content items, media etc...) is handled out of the box but if you want invalidation for general object types (those that inherit from `BaseInfo`, to be precise) then you should implement the `IGeneralObjectCacheItemsProvider` type and place it somewhere within your application root.
+Cache invalidation of standard Kentico objects (pages, content items, media etc...) is handled out of the box but if you want invalidation for general object types (those that inherit from `BaseInfo`) then you should implement the `IGeneralObjectCacheItemsProvider` type and place it somewhere within your application root.

 Example: